 Financial aid, however is need-based.
 If there is no financial need, then the families can be awarded a tuition assistance package that may have scholarships, work-study programs or other means to reduce the amount of tuition the family has to pay to the school.
 Please note the terminology used in the paragraph.
 The terminology your school uses may be different; the point is that financial aid is NOT synonymous with tuition assistance.
-If it helps to get everyone on the same page, create a lexicon that clearly explains the differences in the meanings of the terms your school utilizes.
+If it helps to get everyone on the same page, create a lexicon which clearly explains the differences in the meanings of the terms your school utilizes.
 If you award a financial aid package, then you’ll have to find a way to differentiate “need-based aid” from “scholarship awards.”
 Also remember that earned funds (like work-study, tuition reduction for working a school event or even scrip credits) which inure (that is, directly benefit) a family may be considered as taxable income (check with your local tax advisement professional).

-The idea that a financial aid application should be provided at no cost to a family before the student is accepted originated with higher education, in that the FAFSA application for federally subsided financial aid loans is offered at no cost to applicants.
+The idea that a financial aid application should be provided at no cost to a family before the student is accepted originated with higher education, in that the FAFSA application for federally-subsidized financial aid loans is offered at no cost to applicants.
 The difference, however, is that in the case of higher education, the applicant is the student…not the parent.

 All that said, let’s break this up into 3 items: the applicant, timing and the cost of applying.

 In the K-12 space, the applicant is the parent or guardian.
 Sometimes, the appropriate individual is the grandparent if they’re the ones footing the tuition bill.
 Further, FAFSA information is shared with as many colleges and universities the applicant wishes to indicate since a college decision is made with one of the criteria being the amount of financial aid they will receive from an institution.
 Since there are very few colleges that are struggling to fill their enrollment pipelines with applicants, it isn’t a problem for them to create waiting lists of students – not families.
 Higher ed institutions look to enroll students; K-12 institutions look to enroll families.